 The story goes that he went to Germany during World War II.
 I’m not sure if he was a prisoner of war or if he was drafted for the Service de Travail Obligatoire, which forced able-bodied young Frenchmen to work in German factories and farms.

 Monsieur C had the ill fortune to end up in eastern Germany, where the Russians picked him up as they advanced on Berlin.
 He was taken back to Russia and did not return to France until the 1950s.
 No one knows exactly what happened to him there.
 He never married.

-It’s a pity that we did not get to know him better before he died but there’s no guarantee that he would have wanted to talk about his time in Germany and then in Russia.
-It seems unlikely that he was a KGB spy.
+It’s a pity that we did not get to know him better before he died, but there’s no guarantee that he would have wanted to talk about his time in Germany and then in Russia.
+At all events, it seems unlikely that he was a KGB spy.

 We went to his funeral in a packed church on a blisteringly hot day during the canicule of 2003.
 He is buried in the peaceful cemetery at Teysseroles, which we are helping to restore.

 His house remained empty for some time, inhabited intermittently by his stone-deaf sister, who inherited it and was trying to sell it.
 Bisected by a road and in need of too much work, no one wanted the property and what was left of Monsieur C’s meagre possessions was burgled.
 Fortunately, someone bought it a few years ago and lives in it permanently.
 There’s a potager and tubs of flowers, although they haven’t done a great deal to the house itself.

 Untended, Monsieur C’s tiny vineyard further along the road has reverted to the wild.